County of Iroquois/Iroquois County State's Attorney Office

 OUR VISION STATEMENT

-To create a community where all youth are drug and alcohol free through a better understanding of the physical, medical and legal consequences of underage drinking.
+To create a community where youth are drug and alcohol free.

 OUR MISSION STATEMENT

-To reduce past 30-day alcohol use rates and negative consequences of underage drinking among 8th to 12th graders in Iroquois County.
+To reduce underage drug and alcohol use rates and negative consequences associated among 8th through 12th graders in Iroquois County.

 The Juvenile Justice Council of Iroquois County is comprised of knowledgeable, caring individuals who are dedicated to working together to improve the lives of area youth and their families.
 To see some of the faces serving on the coalition and the helpful prevention advice they have shared, be sure to visit our Prevention TIPS for Parents page.